All Episodes

 But do you think that matters to Mrs. Clinton?

-Do you think that matters to Barack O'Mak?
+Do you think that matters to Barack O'McNab?

 Do you think it matters to John Edwards?

-Well, no, I don't think it matters to them, but I I would hope in in the in the greatest country in the world that some cooler heads might prevail in those matters.
+Well, no, I don't think it matters to them, but I would hope in the greatest country in the world that some cooler heads might prevail in those matters.

 Well, we're working on that.

-I mean, that's that's one of the purposes of this program is to is to try to to you know provide obstacles to the steady blob like flow of liberalism through our culture.
+I mean, that's one of the purposes of this program is to try to provide obstacles to the steady, blob-like flow of liberalism through our culture.

-Uh and it's it's something you know, people are gonna have to get interested in it.
+And it's something, you know, people are going to have to get interested in it.

-One of the challenge for for for the events to happen as you would like them to happen is a big one.
+One of the challenges for the events to happen as you would like them to happen is a big one.

-You've got a significant portion of this population, it's already been conditioned by 50 years of Democrat politics to think the government takes care of those big things.
+You've got a significant portion of this population that's already been conditioned by 50 years of Democrat politics to think the government takes care of those big things.

 And that's their expectation.